MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/decisions-authoring.md

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-dmn-feel.png"  width="600" />

-DMN is outside the scope of this scenario, but as you see you have multiple tools available to automate the decisions of your process and in your business applications.
+DMN is out of scope for this workshop.
+However, the specification provides and additional, interesting, and standard way to model and execute decisions in your business applications.